Ludo-code/Powershell-Bing-Bot/README.md

 Automated Microsoft Rewards Bot Rewrited in Powershell

 ## Bing Bot 1 Auto:
-Automatically runs 35 searches Then kills your browser (Uses The New Microsoft Edge)
+Automatically runs 35 searches Then kills your browser (Uses The New Microsoft Edge), to avoid any problem with possible next update of ms reward, the script use a word list.